nxp-mcuxpresso/mcuboot/ext/nxp_encrypted_xip/mcuboot_encrypted_xip.md

 ## 5. OTA examples instructions

 Start preferentially with an empty board, erasing original content if needed.
-For demonstration we assume the

-### 5.1 Enable encrypted XIP support and build projects

-Encrypted XIP can be evaluated by enabling define `CONFIG_ENCRYPT_XIP_EXT_ENABLE` in `sblconfig.h`.

-Optional overwrite-only mode is enabled by `CONFIG_ENCRYPT_XIP_EXT_OVERWRITE_ONLY`.

-Note: make sure that define `CONFIG_MCUBOOT_FLASH_REMAP_ENABLE` is disabled otherwise builds fails.

-Build mcuboot_opensource and OTA application.

-Load mcuboot_opensource.

-### 5.2 Generate RSA key pairs for encrypted image containers
+### 5.1 Generate RSA key pairs for encrypted image containers

-This part can be skipped as OTA examples in SDK uses pre-generated key pairs.
+Note: This part can be skipped as OTA examples in SDK uses pre-generated key pairs.

 Generate private key
 ~~~